GSA/digitalgov.gov/content/events/2019/04/2019-04-09-federal-crowdsourcing-mobilize-citizen-scientists.md

 - **June 11:** The Opportunity Project, U.S. Census Bureau
 - **July 9:** Open Opportunities, Office of Personnel Management

+For information on this episode or upcoming events in the crowdsourcing series, contact [team@challenge.gov](mailto:team@challenge.gov?subject=Crowdsourcing%20Series%20on%20DGU).

 ---

 {{< img-right src="challenge-gov-logo" >}}